hailanzs/com-405-radar-tutorial/README.md

 - basic knowledge of FMCW waveforms and radars that was taught in the lecture
 - basic Python knowledge

-You are required to work in teams of 3-4 where you have *at least* one Windows machine.
+You are required to work in teams of 3-4 where you have at least one Windows machine to run the radar.
 You will also need to have 2 USB ports and an Ethernet port.
-Dongles will be provided if necessary.
+Dongles to USB-C will be provided if necessary.

 The radar setup includes two PCBs:
 - **Red radar board (TI XWR1843BOOST):** contains antennas and radar hardware.
 All waveform configuration and frame settings happen here.